If you’re looking for a simple way to construct a balanced investment portfolio, ETFs may be the answer.

 First things first, investors should consider their investment goal.
 At this stage, it’s helpful to think about your circumstances, including your objectives, time horizon and risk tolerance.

 You can choose your asset classes and decide on asset allocation next, based on your investment strategy, by considering the risk/return factors associated with each asset class.

-For an investor who has time on their side, they may build their investment portfolio overweight to growth assets vs defensive assets, because they can better tolerate the volatility that can be associated with growth stocks.
+For example, an investor who has time on their sidemay build their investment portfolio with more exposure to growth assets than defensive assets, because they can better absorb the volatility that can be associated with growth stocks.

-However, if you’re investing later in life, you may have a lower risk tolerance, and instead may prefer a more balanced combination of both defensive and growth assets.
+However, if you’re investing later in life, you may have a lower risk tolerance, and instead might prefer a more balanced combination of both defensive and growth assets.

 When building a balanced investment portfolio, investors generally tend to seek exposure to the five main asset classes – equities, fixed income, property, commodities and cash.